zpangerl/FitPlanner-SchoolTeamProject/Deliverable3.md

 #### Rhett Harrison

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+> I believe I worked consistently with the team and put enough work in the project.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)